dalabi91/README-Generator/generatedREADME.md

   Please refer to project  README for more information

   ## Questions
-  Should you have any question regarding this project, feel free to contact me:
+  Should you have any questions regarding this project, feel free to contact me:

   d.alabi91@gmail.com

   [Github Account](https://github.com/dalabi91)